wpa_supplicant / hostapd 2.0

 Copyright

-This software may be distributed under the terms of the BSD license.
-See README for more details.
+Alternatively, this software may be distributed under the terms of BSD license.

 This file defines an interface for layer 2 (link layer) packet sending and receiving. l2_packet_linux.c is one implementation for such a layer 2 implementation using Linux packet sockets and l2_packet_pcap.c another one using libpcap and libdnet.
 When porting wpa_supplicant to other operating systems, a new l2_packet implementation may need to be added.